centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

-Both providers will search for Kubernetes nodes, and link them to a minimal host template to monitor the node usage in terms of pods allocation, cpu and memory requets/limits.
+Both providers will search for Kubernetes nodes, and link them to a minimal host template to monitor the node usage in terms of pods allocation, cpu and memory requests/limits.

-In parallele to this discovery, unitary services can be created thanks to the Service Discovery rules:
+In parallel to this discovery, unitary services can be created thanks to the Service Discovery rules:

 | Rule                                               | Description                                                        |